wp-plugins/eliminate-render-blocking-javascript/readme.txt

 == Description ==

 Render-Blocking JavaScript is keeping your page from loading faster.
 This affects both google ranking and loading speed.
-Use this plugin to Eliminate Render-Blocking JavaScript and fix Google PageSpeed Insights error.
+Use this plugin to Remove Render-Blocking JavaScript and fix Google PageSpeed Insights error.

 == Installation ==